tree-sitter/tree-sitter/docs/creating-parsers.md

 PrimaryExpression        ->  IdentifierReference
 ```

-The language spec encodes the 20 different precedence levels of JavaScript expressions using 20 different non-terminal symbols.
-If we were to create a concrete syntax tree representing this statement according to the language spec, it would have twenty levels of nesting, and it would contain nodes with names like `BitwiseXORExpression`, which are unrelated to the actual code.
+The language spec encodes the 20 precedence levels of JavaScript expressions using 20 different non-terminal symbols.
+If we were to create a concrete syntax tree representing this statement according to the language spec, it would have twenty levels of nesting and it would contain nodes with names like `BitwiseXORExpression`, which are unrelated to the actual code.

 ### Precedence Annotations